Slow Leak in Tire Causes on a RAV4: How to Find the Leak

 A slow leak is not just an inconvenience.
 Low tire pressure can increase heat, reduce handling, damage the tire internally, and raise the risk of a blowout.
 The National Highway Traffic Safety Administration recommends checking tire pressure at least monthly when tires are cold and inspecting tread and damage at the same time.

 If your tire pressure warning light is on, treat it as a safety warning.
-Federal TPMS rules are designed to warn drivers about significant under-inflation, but the system is not a substitute for using a tire pressure gauge.
+Federal TPMS rules require the warning to appear when tire pressure reaches the system’s significant-underinflation threshold, but that does not make the system a substitute for a tire pressure gauge.
 A slow leak may begin before the TPMS light appears.

 Identifying and Addressing Slow Tire Leaks in Your RAV4

 Start with the basics: measure the pressure in all four tires when they are cold.
-Toyota owner guidance says a cold reading is most accurate when the vehicle has been parked for at least 3 hours or has not been driven more than about 1 mile.
+For the most reliable reading, check before driving or after the RAV4 has been parked long enough for the tires to cool.
 The correct pressure is listed on the RAV4 Tire and Loading Information Label, usually on the driver-side door jamb, and in the owner’s manual.

 Do not use the maximum pressure printed on the tire sidewall as your inflation target.
 That number is the tire’s maximum rating, not the RAV4’s recommended cold tire pressure.
 FuelEconomy.gov also notes that the proper tire pressure is usually found on the driver-side door sticker, glove box sticker, or owner’s manual.